 The program covers many of the issues that affect our youth today, such as: bullying, divorce, family illness, body image, grief and coping, mental health and depression.

-Download our Peer Helpers brochure for more information.
+Download our Peer Helpers PLUS brochure for more information.

 Peer Helpers offer their fellow students encouragement and assistance with the emotional, societal, behavioral, and educational challenges that they face in day-to-day life.